Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

 - **Output:** a default-risk probability (0–100%), a risk band (Low / Medium / High), and the key factors behind the score
-- **Models compared:** Logistic Regression, Random Forest, and XGBoost, each evaluated under three class-imbalance strategies (baseline, class weighting, SMOTE) — nine variants total
+- **Models compared:** Logistic Regression, Random Forest, and XGBoost, each evaluated under three class-imbalance strategies (baseline, class weighting, SMOTE), nine variants total
 - **Deployed model:** XGBoost with class weighting (see [Results](#results) for why)

 ## Data

-**No public, row-level loan-default dataset exists for the Nigerian micro-lending / POS-agent market** — that kind of individual borrower data is proprietary to lenders and protected under banking privacy regulation.
+**No public, row-level loan-default dataset exists for the Nigerian micro-lending / POS-agent market** that kind of individual borrower data is proprietary to lenders and protected under banking privacy regulation.
 This was confirmed by checking the Central Bank of Nigeria's public data (Statistical Bulletins, Financial Stability & Microfinance Reports), which publish only **aggregate** statistics, never row-level borrower records.

-**Approach:** a documented **synthetic dataset** of 20,000 borrower records, generated to reflect the Nigerian micro-lending / POS-agent context specifically — including features not present in generic global credit datasets:
+**Approach:** a documented **synthetic dataset** of 20,000 borrower records, generated to reflect the Nigerian micro-lending / POS-agent context specifically including features not present in generic global credit datasets:

 | Category | Features |